PELAB-LiU/Text2VQL/README.md

 The code of this repository is under the MIT LICENSE (`LICENSE-CODE`).
 The models and dataset associated to the paper (uploaded to [HuggingFace](https://huggingface.co/PELAB-LiU)) are under a research-only LICENSE (`LICENSE-MODEL-DATA`).
 The rationale of this license is that the dataset was built using OpenAI models.

+The repository includes a modified copy of [refinery](https://github.com/graphs4value/refinery) under `eclipse-rdp/refinery` which is provided under `Eclipse Public License - v 2.0`.